Bira/octopus-carnival/_posts/2023-07-07-neverwinter-absov-encounters.md

-The table of standard monsters that make up the AbSov's roster includes pretty much every heroic-tier aberrant creature, from Fell Taints (MM2) to Mooncalves (Threats to the Nentir Vale).
+The table of standard monsters that make up the AbSov's roster includes pretty much every heroic-tier aberrant creature, from Fell Taints (MM2) to the weaker varieties of Mooncalf (Threats to the Nentir Vale).
 It also includes Heroic-Tier versions of iconic aberrants usually found in Paragon, and non-aberrant creatures and humanoids that can act as covert agents or as the basis for mutated monstrosities with the Plaguechanged Monster theme described here.

 We'll take a look at the new monsters, NPCs, and at the template here.